alto-s-axis/GPT-J-6B-/README.md

 # GPT-J-6B-
-experiment, testing ,build,  deploy and use fun!
+learn, experiment, testing ,build,  deploy and use fun!